Testing & Placement

 Understanding Time Limits

-Once you submit your first placement test, please complete the remaining subjects within 72 hours.
-You may do all required tests consecutively or take a break between subjects.
+After submitting the first placement test, students must complete all remaining required tests within 72 hours; they may complete all tests back-to-back or take breaks between subjects.

 Technical Access to the Tests